farhan90/cse533/HW1-JS/README.txt

 To run: node Launcher.js        			- will run w/ with the default config, config.json
 Optional: node Launcher.js input.json		- will run w/ the specifed file, input.json

+To log to an output file

+node Launcher.js > outputfilename.txt
+or
+node Launcher.js configfilename.json > outputfilename.txt

 You must have node.js installed http://nodejs.org